NachoKai/levanta.me/README.md

 1. **Start Working**: Click the "Start Working" button to begin the work timer.
 2. **Start Resting**: Click the "Start Resting" button to begin the rest timer.
 3. **Reset All**: Click the "Reset All" button to reset all timers.
-4. **Notifications**: Alerts will appear when the configured work, rest, or stale times are exceeded.
+4. **Notifications**: Alerts will appear when the configured work, rest, or idle times are exceeded.

 ### Configuration